Signed up for Prodigy, but aren’t familiar enough with it to know why and how to get your class started?

 Familiarize Yourself with Prodigy’s Capabilities

-Prodigy’s capabilities — and the benefits they deliver — show why more than 350,000 teachers use the game in their classrooms.
+Prodigy’s capabilities — and the benefits they deliver — show why more than one million teachers use the game in their classrooms.

 Here are a few: